brutalsavage/jiawei-site.github.io/_pages/misc.md

 ---

 1. Digital painting and cooking are my hobbies if coding is not allowed to be taken into account.
-2. I like watching (Japanese) anime and all kinds of suspense films, and discussing interesting tech stuff with my friends.
+2. I enjoy Japanese anime and suspense films, and discussing interesting tech stuff with my friends.
 3. You may also know me as `ganler` (e.g., GitHub ID), which is from *デュラララ!!
 (DURARARA!!)*.
 4. "System is art, not science."
-So let's simplify the design and make the implementation clean.
+I like simplify system design and make things clean.
-5. Ich kan Deutsch sprechen aber nur ein bischen. :-)
+5. Ich kan Deutsch sprechen aber nur ein bischen.
 6. My Chinese name is 刘佳伟.

 ## Quotes